 If you are living in your tiny house on wheels, you can park it at different campgrounds, R.V. parks, long-term parking, or beaches with short-term space rentals.

-Since the tiny house on wheels is a recreational vehicle, it is illegal to park it in your backyard.
+Since the tiny house on wheels is a recreational vehicle, it is illegal to live in it in your backyard.
 Other states prohibit the parking of R.V.s on or within sight of the street.

 R.V.s are for recreational, camping, or travel purposes only.
 Unless you build the tiny house on an unmovable foundation, it can be your home only temporarily, for 180 days a year.